12/28/2025

 • feel connected to nature

-• helps food supply during crop failures
+• helps food supply

 • positive impact on health

 There's a lot of communion with nature through birds that just feels right.
 Animals and humans have a long standing relationship integral to our evolution, survival, and happiness.
+Choosing the best bird food for feeders can help strengthen that relationship.

 Whatever your reason for feeding the birds you're on track for living a balanced life.